dbhys/milas-java/README.md

 Suggest you deploy your code in "/deployments" dir.

+This tag is built to solve the problem of relying on C libraries or native calls, such as use .so files in jar packages.

 ## How to use it
 ##### 1. Write your Dockerfile like this: